 The exact menu location varies by desktop environment.
 GNOME users find it under Activities → Show Applications.
 KDE, XFCE, and other desktops have their own application launchers.

-Getting Started with PuTTY SSH Client
+Getting Started with PuTTY on Debian

 Now that PuTTY is installed, this section covers essential features for managing remote connections effectively.